Shopify/shopify-api-ruby/README.md

 - `#name` deprecated.
 Use `#handle`
 - `#stable?` deprecated.
 Use `#supported?`

 Version 8.0.0 introduces a _version lookup mode_.
 By default, `ShopifyAPI::ApiVersion.version_lookup_mode` is `:define_on_unknown`.
-When setting the api_version on `Session` or `Base`, the `api_version` attribute takes a version handle (ie `'2019-07'` or `:unstable`) and sets an instance of `ShopifyAPI::ApiVersion` matching the handle.
+When setting the api_version on `Session` or `Base`, the `api_version` attribute takes a version handle (i.e. `'2019-07'` or `:unstable`) and sets an instance of `ShopifyAPI::ApiVersion` matching the handle.
 When the version_lookup_mode is set to `:define_on_unknown`, any handle will naïvely create a new `ApiVersion` if the version is not in the known versions returned by `ShopifyAPI::ApiVersion.versions`.

-To ensure only known and active versions can be set, call
+To ensure you're setting only known and active versions, call :

 ```ruby
 ShopifyAPI::ApiVersion.version_lookup_mode = :raise_on_unknown
 ShopifyAPI::ApiVersion.fetch_known_versions
 ```

 Known and active versions are fetched from https://app.shopify.com/services/apis.json and cached.
 Trying to use a version outside this cached set will raise an error.
-To switch back to naïve lookup and create a version if its not found, call `ShopifyAPI::ApiVersion.version_lookup_mode = :define_on_unknown`.
+To switch back to naïve lookup and create a version if one is not found, call `ShopifyAPI::ApiVersion.version_lookup_mode = :define_on_unknown`.

 ### Breaking change notice for version 7.0.0

 #### Changes to ShopifyAPI::Session
-Session creation requires `api_version` to be set and now uses keyword arguments
+When creating sessions, `api_version`is now required and uses keyword arguments.

 To upgrade your use of ShopifyAPI you will need to make the following changes.